spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 #### `void Register()` method

-Use this method to register the method required to create GameObjects of specific entity types.
+Use this method to register entity types and the method required to create GameObjects of that type.

 For example, the FPS project does the following: